 Koreans celebrate New Year's Day at the start of the year on the lunar calendar (Solnal) and have done so for thousands of years.
 However, many Koreans now also celebrate the New Year at the start of the solar calendar (January 1) as Westerners do.
 Thus, many people in Korea and abroad celebrate New Year's Day twice.
-But it is the Lunar New Year that is one of the most important Korean holidays (including Christmas) on the calendar.
+But it is the Lunar New Year that is one of the most important Korean holidays (along with Christmas) on the calendar.

 The Lunar New Year is a three-day event in Korea and New Year's Day is a family holiday.
-Most people spend time at their family homes to spend time with relatives and to honor ancestors.
+Most people spend time at their family homes to celebrate with relatives and to honor ancestors.
 The solar New Year is also a family day for Koreans, even for those that live in the West where it is usually more traditionally celebrated with friends.
 Even in the West, Koreans have opportunities to honor lunar New Year.
 Western cities with large populations of Asians typically have lunar new year festivities.

 Traditions and Customs

 Korean New Year's celebrations begin with everyone wearing traditional dress (hanbok).
 Since the Korean focus is on starting the New Year by reconnecting with family and ancestors, the most ceremonial ritual on New Year's Day is seh bae (a deep bow to the floor).
 Traditionally, families would begin by performing seh bae to deceased ancestors and making food and drink offerings to the spirits of ancestors (charae).

 Depending on the family, the seh bae time may just instead start with grown-ups and children bowing and paying respect to their elders, beginning with deep bows to the oldest living generation.
 Children receive gifts of money and words of wisdom for the New Year, and everyone wishes each other blessings for the New Year (saehae bok manee badesaeyo).